ElijahAgunbiade/HR-Salifort-Motors/README.md

 ## Design and implement a machine learning model
 Upon testing Logistic Regression model with an F1 score of .80, we also tested a Random Forest Classifier whose F1 score came out to .87 after training.
 We decided to use the Random Forest Classifier as our learning model as it has a better possibly of prediction.
+Our codes could be found in the [Random Forest Code](https://github.com/ElijahAgunbiade/HR-Salifort-Motors/blob/main/RandomForestCode) page.

 ![logistic regression](https://github.com/ElijahAgunbiade/HR-Salifort-Motors/assets/173221971/e05191d3-ae98-44e0-ac2c-02498c61d72f)